katsaii/gml-prelude/examples/functions.md

 ## The No-Op Function

-The no-op function is similar to the identity function, except it does not accept any arguments and always returns `undefined`.
+The `noop` function is similar to the `identity` function, except it does not accept any arguments and always returns `undefined`.
 This makes it functionally identical to `identity(undefined)`.